Interview with Mark Almond - Head of CELTA at Canterbury Christ Church University

 Yes... well, absolutely.
 Why not?
 I mean I did classroom EFL teaching for so, so many years – I just loved it.
 But then, you know, I'm in it for the long haul, so ultimately, I went into teacher training.
 And now, you know, I'm teaching at Christ Church, I'm running the CELTA courses, but I’m also the course director for the MA TESOL (the dissertation stage), and I teach on the course, and I teach sociolinguistics and other linguistics modules on our undergraduate course.

 But going back go to the progression of qualifications.
 So, the DELTA is one possible route, but Christ Church offers its own equivalent Postgraduate Diploma, so that’s a possibility as well.
 And if you're thinking of doing that - generally most people need at least one year's experience, but we also have a route through for inexperienced teachers – a kind of fast-track route.
 However, there are certain modules you would have to do to bring them up to the speed of the experienced teachers on the Diploma.

-So, a regular Diploma is a nine-moths full-time, and then you have three months to write your dissertation to convert that into an MA TESOL.
+So, a regular Diploma is nine-months full-time, and then you have three months to write your dissertation to convert that into an MA TESOL.
 But people with less experience would have to do some additional modules?

 Exactly.
 So, there are options and, at Christ Church, we are bringing in different routes all the time.

 And do you have to have English as a first language?

 No, not at all.
 Obviously, you have to be a fluent speaker and if English isn’t your first language, you need to have evidence – for example, an IELTS score of seven or to have passed the Cambridge Proficiency exam.
 But we have lots of people on our CELTAs and our DELTAs and our MAs who don’t have English as a first language.
 And that’s brilliant, because it just makes the whole environment richer, because all the courses are so interactive and it’s great to have teachers from a wide range of backgrounds, with different experiences.